-• There is a high market concentration: - around 50% of the total turnover and added value is generated in Germany, United Kingdom, and France.

-• European industries are challenged by digitization and globalization and their powerful impact on the way artists produce and distribute their works and relate to their audiences.
-The collapse of DVD markets, new consumer expectations and the continued power of US studios together with the rise of global digital giants like Amazon, ITunes, Google and Netflix have impacted the traditional value chain.
+- There is a high market concentration: around 50% of the total turnover and added value is generated in Germany, United Kingdom, and France. - European industries are challenged by digitization and globalization and their powerful impact on the way artists produce and distribute their works and relate to their audiences. - Creative, cultural and artistic productions often face the challenge of monetarizing their output and products, therefore creating highly precarized areas of work.
+New innovative ways of supporting micro, small and medium scale creative and cultural organizations and enterprises should be found.